-If you have a disability and want to work but are having trouble getting vocational rehabilitation services, or want a lifestyle which is more self-reliant but are having trouble getting independent living services, contact the Client Assistance Program (CAP).
+If you have a disability and want to work but are having trouble getting vocational rehabilitation services, or want a lifestyle that is more self-reliant but are having trouble getting independent living services, contact the Client Assistance Program (CAP).

 Privacy and Independence of CAP: